 Made sure to eat little bites of apple slices and a lot of water through the wedding day.

 Photographing a wedding is totally doable but every woman’s body is different.
-It’s best to plan for the worst just in case.
+It’s best to hope for the best and plan for the worst, just in case.
 We are talking about someone’s wedding day!!
 It’s best to have back up plans in place.
 Hope this helps you plan as you dive into another wedding season.